lf-lang/rfcs/text/0002-rfc-process.md

 # Drawbacks
 [drawbacks]: #drawbacks

+- RFCs could be perceived as a chore rather than an enjoyable collaborative process.
 - RFCs impose a more formal style of designing and discussion new features, which potentially could slow down development.
 - RFCs could be interpreted as a strict specification and implemented in a